rob-g2-365/waveshare_epaper_picture_frame/README.md

 ### SD Card Format and Files

-The Micro SD Card doesn't have to be large since the images don't take up much space.
+The Micro SD Card capacity can be small since the images don't occupy much space.
 Format a Micro SD Card using Fat32.
 Copy the processed image files to the root of the Micro SD Card.

 Insert the Micro SD Card into the Micro SDCard Adapter for Arduino.